koculu/Regor/docs/api/observe.md

 ## Overview

-The `observe` function is a utility provided by Regor.
-It allows you to create observers that react to changes in ref objects, providing a callback that triggers when the ref's value changes.
+The `observe` function allows you to create observers that react to changes in ref objects, providing a callback that triggers when the ref's value changes.
 This is useful for handling side effects or updating UI elements based on reactive data.

 [**`Try It Online`**](https://stackblitz.com/edit/regor-sample-ref?file=index.ts)